 Most aircraft operating from Barton Aerodrome fly within areas of airspace known as class 'G' airspace.
 This airspace is uncontrolled and aircraft are permitted to fly in this airspace without any assigned or approved flight plan.
-Barton Aerodrome has no direct control over where aircraft fly once they have taken off.
+Barton Aerodrome has no direct control over where aircraft fly once they have left the aerodrome.